ebebbington/juanportal/src/juanportal/README.md

     * Component file names should be capitilised if they are a main component e.g. a button isn't, whereas a header would be
     * Components should reside inside a directory named after the said file
     * Component directories (ones that hold a specific component) should also use CSS modules
+    * Components will capitital letters in their folder and filename means that specific component gets rendered inside `ReactDOM.render(...)`.
+For example, the `button` component is lowercase because it's only **used inside other components**, whereas the `Profile` component is uppercase because that gets specifically rendered

 * `data`